sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

-  * Software documentation, primarily Python doc strings, which one wants to appear as plain untagged text for viewing in Pydoc, as reStructuredText for use with Sphinx, as wiki text when publishing the software at googlecode.com, and as LaTeX integrated in, e.g., a master's thesis.
+  * Software documentation, primarily Python doc strings, which one wants to appear as plain untagged text for viewing in Pydoc, as reStructuredText for use with Sphinx, as wiki text when publishing the software at googlecode.com, and as LaTeX integrated in, e.g., a thesis.

   * Quick memos, which start as plain text in email, then some small amount of Doconce tagging is added, before the memos can appear as MS Word documents or in wikis.

+Disclaimer: Doconce is a simple tool, largely based on interpreting and handling text through regular expressions.
+The possibility for tweaking the layout is obviously limited since the text can go to all sorts of sophisticated markup languages.
+Moreover, because of limitations of regular expressions, some formatting may face problems when transformed to other formats.

-You can jump to the section :ref:`doconce:strategy` to see a recipe for how to use Doconce, but first some more motivation for the problem which Doconce tries to solve is presented.
+You can jump to the section :ref:`doconce:strategy` to see a recipe for how to use Doconce, unless you need some more motivation for the problem which Doconce tries to solve.

 Motivation: Problems with Documenting Software